jeanguyomarch/pass/README.md

 ----------------

 * A file `~/.cryptofile` is an EET file that contains a password for a given key.
 It is possible to encrypt it using the eet encryption.
-* pass -h : query help
+* `pass -h` : query help
-* pass -v : query version
+* `pass -v` : query version

 Installation
 ------------

 * Query help: `./install.sh --help` or `./install.sh -h` `./install.sh -help`
-* To install it at `/usr/local/bin/pass` just run `./install.sh`.
+* To install it at `/usr/local/bin` just run `./install.sh`.
 Requirements checks are made, and your password will be asked if all the requirements are fulfilled.
 * To install it at a custom path: `./install.sh /your/custom/path`